patnaka/data-portfolios/adidas-sales-analysis/README.md

 ## 🎯 Objective

 The goal of this project is to analyze Adidas sales data in the United States using an interactive dashboard.
-This project is designed as a showcase of data cleaning, analysis, and visualization skills suitable for a **Junior Data Analyst** portfolio.

 ---